luimi/logcat-monitor/README.md

 - `LogCatMonitor(context: Context): LogCatMonitor` - Constructor.
 - `putServer(serverUrl: String): LogCatMonitor` - Set your server url (Required).
 - `putCode(code: String): LogCatMonitor` - Set this code to indentify devices in the server, by default will set androidID.
-- `setPing(inverval?: Long)` - Optional interval time to ping until stop, defaul 30sec.
+- `setPing(inverval?: Long)` - Optional interval time to ping until stop, default 30sec.
+- `setStatusNotification(appName: Int) - Shows a notification with connection status and last log line`
 - `setFilterByTag(filters: ArrayList<String>)` - List of tags to filter.
 - `setExcludeByTag(excludes: ArrayList<String>)` - List of tags to exclude from logs.
 - `start(): void` - Starts the service in background.